vyta/arc-with-policy/README.md

 ARC_TENANT_ID=$(az account show --query tenantId -o tsv)

-az group create -n fake-edge -l $LOCATION fake-edge/create-new-vm.sh --resource-group fake-edge --arc-resource-group $ARC_RESOURCE_GROUP
+az group create -n fake-edge -l $LOCATION

+# Creates a VM w/ either an existing SSH pub key or generates a new one
+fake-edge/create-new-vm.sh --resource-group fake-edge --arc-resource-group $ARC_RESOURCE_GROUP
 ```

+SSH command is provided as an output of the script allowing you to easily login to the machine to verify.

 ## Troubleshooting